resource-watch/slate/source/includes/api/_collections.md

 }
 ```

-You can update the name of a collection, you can send a PATCH request to the `v1/collection/:id` endpoint, providing an authentication token that identifies the user making the request.
+You can update the name of a collection, you can send a PATCH request to the `/v1/collection/:id` endpoint, providing an authentication token that identifies the user making the request.

 **Keep in mind that you will only be able to update collections that are owned by your user.**

-## Push a resource to a collection
+## Adding a resource to an existing collection

 > To add a resource to a collection, you have to do a POST with the following body: